bvladoiu/SpockIde/tasks.md

 # Tasks

+## Moved Database Files - 07/11/2023
+Relocated database files to the /static/db/ directory for better organization and accessibility.
+Modified DatabaseFactory to store SQLite database files (prisma.db, acme.db, contadeal.db, common.db) in the static/db directory instead of a separate databases directory.

+## Added Unicorn DAO - 07/10/2023
+Added a Unicorn data class and Unicorns DAO-like object with CRUD operations for the acme subpackage.
+Updated SQLDelight configuration to include the AcmeDatabase.
+The implementation allows for creating, reading, updating, and deleting unicorn entities in the database.

 ## Added Acme Tenant with Unicorns - 06/20/2023
 Added a new acme tenant with Unicorns entity, mimicking the structure of competences in prisma.
 Created necessary database files, static content, and updated configuration to support the new tenant.